23Priy/-MavenMarket_Report/README.md

 # Data Analysis Project

 ## Data Used
-Data used to make the report is added to the file section named
+Data used to make the report is added to the file section named "Maven Market CSV Files.zip" which is .zip file containing the 8 CSV files, Also the final report file MavenMarket_Report.pbix is uploaded there.
 ## Problem Statement

 Here I've worked with data from Maven Market, a multi-national grocery chain with locations in Canada, Mexico and the United States.
 This is a guided project (reference - udemy) that I've completely by myself but also with the directions followed and the lectures were a big help to understand everything where I stuck.
 This was to practice my skills and also showcase them to the potential recruiters how well I understand the concept of Data Analysis using Power BI.